r-lib/processx/README.md

 * Start system processes in the background and find their process id.
+* Read the standard output and error, using non-blocking R connection objects.
+* Poll the standard output and error connections of a single process or multiple processes.
 * Check if a background process is running.
 * Wait on a background process.
 * Get the exit status of a background process, if it has already